Subscribe to updates

 Other Matters

-The board was also set to review the Council's Scrutiny Work Programme and agree its Forward Plan for future meetings.
+The Board was also due to review the Council's Scrutiny Work Programme and consider its Forward Plan.

 Attendees